Your area Not set — showing everywhere

 Addressed

-He questioned the language in the warrant regarding the transfer of funds from the Community Preservation Fund.
-He wanted to know if there was any scenario where funds could be used for purposes other than CPA-eligible projects.
+The speaker questioned the language in the warrant regarding the transfer of funds from the Community Preservation Fund.
+He wanted to know if there is any scenario where these funds could be used for purposes other than those authorized by the CPA.
 Key concern

 Board response

-A member of the board (Mr. Macarios) clarified that the language exists for adjustments to CPA-eligible projects and confirmed that funds would not be allocated to non-CPA purposes.
+A member of the board (Speaker a speaker) clarified that the language exists to allow for adjustments to CPA-eligible projects and confirmed that funds would not be used for non-eligible purposes.

 Andre Radulescu-Banu